shinnenkara/im-sorry-dave-youre-fired/README.md

 Note: Slack MCP access depends on workspace policy.
 Admin approval may be required.

-## Config Files

-- Use `configs/review.example.yaml` as your starting template
-- See `configs/review.defaults.yaml` for optional defaults

 ## Contributing

 Want Jira support?
 GitLab?
 Microsoft Teams?
 Open a PR.

-Adding a new provider or model is a great first issue, and your coworkers will thank you.
+Adding a new provider or model is a great first issue, and your coworkers may thank you.

-## Disclaimer
+## Disclaimer (!)

-Review the AI output before sending it to your boss so you do not accidentally brag about a production outage.
+Review the AI output before sending it to your boss so you do not accidentally brag about a production outage!